 - Know all you can about how your RV and RV systems work before you take off on your journey.
 I (Stacy) am the first one to admit I struggle with that, but it’s more because Justin is so awesome and so mechanically inclined.
 Not an excuse!
 Just my reality!
-But one of you (or if you’re alone, then YOU) should know how things work, and have basic skills to fix small problems.
+But one of you (or if you’re alone, then YOU) should know how things work and have basic skills to fix small problems.

 - Don’t ever become so experienced that you think a newbie asks dumb questions.
 I say that because recently I was shammed for asking a question in a forum about a topic I was trying to gather information on, and realized just how mean people can be.
 I was actually shocked!
 And quietly left.
-I had not run across that in such a long time, that I let it really effect me more than it should have.
-I’m always so helpful, and no question is every wrong, that I was really thrown off guard.
+I had not run across that in such a long time, that I let it really affect me more than it should have.
+I’m always so helpful, and no question is ever wrong, that I was really thrown off guard.
 Everyone starts somewhere.
 Be helpful.
 Be an adult.
 Be kind.
 You never know how your kindness could really help someone.
 Remember that everyone, even you, started somewhere.
 An amazing great friend of mine once said “If you don’t ask, the answer is always no”.
-(Thank you Pam Santana!
+(Thank you, Pam Santana!
 From Santana RVing)

 - Not everyone is your friend.
 And that’s ok.
 Find your friends, and cherish them.
 And not every friendship will work out.
-Remember, this is still normal life.
+Remember, this is still a normal life.

 - If it doesn’t work out, it’s ok.
 You didn’t fail!
 You only would have failed if you hadn’t tried.
 I hope for the time you were on the road, that you learned about yourself, that you experienced some amazing things, and above all that you had fun.
 Never regret that, no matter how it ends.